qJake/planning-poker/README.md

 # Planning Poker

-**Planning Poker** is an open-source browser-based .NET/C# planning poker card game implementation.
+**Planning Poker** is an open-source browser-based .NET/C# planning poker card game app.
 The underlying communication protocol used between the client and the server is WebSockets.

 ### What is planning poker?